 Grief associated with loss is often dealt with differently between men and women.
 In general women can more easily express emotions whereas men tend to believe that the expression of emotion is a sign of weakness.
 In that regard, they often do not seek support for their bereavement and suppress their grief.
 They may take on more activities (eg. work; sports) to occupy their time, become involved in risk-taking behaviour (eg. compulsive sex) or indulge in addictive patterns.
 Studies show that suppressing grief can prolong it and lead to complications such as escalating anger, aggressiveness and physical illness.
 Physical signs of grief in men may include increased cholesterol levels, ulcers, high blood pressure, and pain.

 More than 80% of people with depression can be treated successfully with anti-depressant medication, psychotherapy, or a combination of both.
 In therapy, men can learn to allow themselves to feel and to express their emotions whenever they appear.
 The suppression of feelings which is common place with men is what often increases their tendency to plummet into a depression.
 Instead of feeling, they use avoidance techniques such as over working or addiction.
 This causes a build up of suppressed emotions until they become overwhelming.
 When men are no longer able to cope with the stressors of avoidance, depression will begin to occur.
 By learning a accept their emotions, men can develop the skills to express them instead of letting them build up over time until they surface at a secondary site such as a physical illness or depression.
-Counselling is an essential tool to assisting in the development of these necessary ablities and skills that lead to an overall more healthy outlook on life.
+Counselling is an essential tool in assisting in the development of these necessary abilities and skills that lead to an overall more healthy outlook on life.